-In the literature there have been many formalizations of the concept of soft constraints [6, 7, 3].
-Here we refer to a specific one [2], which however can be shown to generalize and express many of the others.
 In short, a soft constraint is a constraint where each instantiation of its variables has an associated value from a partially ordered set.
 Combining constraints will then have to take into account such additional values, and thus the formalism has also to provide suitable operations for combination (\times) and comparison (+) of tuples of values and constraints.
 This is why this formalization is based on the concept of semiring, which is a set plus two operations.